Session Service

 -d "@data.json" -X POST "$endpoint/session/user/password/update"

-Here is an example of the contents of a payload .json file, with the current password specified as text and the new password as a predefined secret:
+The following example shows the contents of a payload .json file with the current password specified as text and the new password as a predefined secret:

 Copy